Back to Blog

 "AI phone bot" used to be a synonym for "annoying IVR menu".
 Then three things lined up:

 Speech recognition in real time is now 95–98% accurate.
-Language models in streaming mode respond in under 300 ms. Synthetic voices are at a point where half the callers don't notice.
+Language models in streaming mode respond in under 300 ms. Synthetic voices have reached the point where most callers don't notice.

-Together that gives you sub-1-second response times.
+Together that gives you sub-one-second response times.
 Meaning: a natural conversation.
-Not "please wait, I'm processing your request" — but "alright, that's a table for four on Saturday at eight".
+Not "please hold while I process your request" — but "alright, that's a table for four on Saturday at eight".

 This isn't another tech curiosity.
 It's a strategic tool.